How to Upload Files to Dropbox Without an Account

 Method 5: Use a Third-Party File Upload Tool

 Dropbox File Requests work well for simple, one-off file collection.
-But if you regularly collect files from clients — especially in a business context — the lack of forms, branding, and automated reminders means more manual work for you and a less professional experience for them.
+But if you regularly collect files from clients, the lack of forms, branding, and automated reminders means more manual work for you and a less professional experience for them.

-Third-party file upload tools integrate with Dropbox but add the features it's missing: custom forms, branding, automated reminders, and file organization.
+Third-party file upload tools integrate with Dropbox and add what's missing: custom forms, branding, automated reminders, and file organization.

 When a third-party tool makes sense